 We know it can be tough some days to be an office manager but remember how important you are to the company.
 You have a direct impact on the results.
 What the company and your staff accomplish, you accomplish too!
-Have the confidence to experiment, learn new skills and go the extra mile, because after all, you have a very important job at the company.
+Have the confidence to experiment, learn new skills, and go the extra mile, because, after all, you have a very important job at the company.

 So with every task, you take on, ask yourself: “How can I add value to this?”
-And every time you achieve one of these value-add outcomes, measure the results and ask more feedback.
+And every time you achieve one of these value-add outcomes, measure the results and ask for more feedback.
 Focus on how you can work better and smarter and be able to bring in more results for your team and company!

 Make sure to share this article with anyone you think could use it!